-Thanks for your interest in ARPA-H, if your question is not addressed below, please use the form on our contact page to reach us.
+Thanks for your interest in the Advanced Research Projects Agency for Health (ARPA-H).
+If your question is not addressed below, please use the form on our contact page to reach us.

-The Advanced Research Projects Agency for Health (ARPA-H) uses a model that supports the development of high-impact research to drive biomedical and health breakthroughs that can deliver transformative, sustainable, and equitable health solutions for everyone.
+The Advanced Research Projects Agency for Health (ARPA-H) is a funding agency that supports high-impact research capable of driving biomedical and health breakthroughs that can deliver transformative, sustainable, and equitable health solutions for everyone.
 ARPA-H’s mission focuses on leveraging research advances for real world impact.
-The ARPA model enables visionary program managers to tackle a specific problem, working with a range of performers and a variety of approaches to solve that problem, while incorporating measurement and evaluation throughout the process.
+The ARPA model enables visionary Program Managers to tackle a specific problem, working with a range of performers and a variety of approaches to solve that problem, while incorporating measurement and evaluation throughout the process.

 President Biden proposed the creation of ARPA-H to improve the U.S. government’s ability to speed biomedical and health solutions.
 On March 15, 2022, the FY 2022 Consolidated Appropriations Act (Public Law 117-103) was signed into law authorizing the establishment of ARPA-H within the U.S. Department of Health and Human Services.

 ARPA-H will make pivotal investments in breakthrough technologies and broadly applicable platforms, capabilities, resources, and solutions with the potential to advance areas of medicine and health that cannot readily be accomplished through traditional research or commercial activity.

 No. Our aim is to provide dynamic, transformative health solutions for all people across a broad range of diseases.

 ARPA-H doesn’t own or operate its own research labs – rather, it oversees research that takes place at various facilities around the country.